-- Failaction-Defines what action ACE should take about currently established connections if a real is detected as probe\failed.
-The default behavior for the Cisco ACE is to take no action and allow the connections to close gracefully or timeout. - Configurable option is failaction purge, which forces the Cisco ACE to remove the connections established to that real and send TCP RST(s) towards the client(s) and real(s). - Predictor-Refers to the Load Balancing Algorithm for the server farm.
-Options available are: - Hash -Is based on source/destination IP address, URL, Cookie, and Header - Leastconns-Is based on least number of connections.
-By default, slow start is enabled for leastconns and its timing can be tuned using predictor leastconns slowstart? - <1-65535> Specify slowstart duration in seconds - roundrobin-Load balance in a roundrobin fashion (default) - probe -This parameter allows to apply a probe with the server farm.
+• Failaction-Defines what action the Cisco ACE should take about currently established connections if a real is detected as probe_failed.
+The default behavior for the Cisco ACE is to take no action and allow the connections to close gracefully or timeout.

+The configurable option failaction purge forces the Cisco ACE to remove the connections established to that real and send TCP RST(s) towards the client(s) and real(s).

+- Predictor-Refers to the Load Balancing Algorithm for the server farm.
+Options available are: - Hash-Is based on source/destination IP address, URL, cookie, and header - Leastconns-Is based on least number of connections.
+By default, slow start is enabled for leastconns and its timing can be tuned using predictor leastconns slowstart?

+<1-65535> Specify slowstart duration in seconds

+- roundrobin-Load balance in a roundrobin fashion (default) - probe This parameter llows to apply a probe with the server farm.
 Multiple probes can be applied to the same server farm. - retcode-This parameter is used to configure server health-checks based on HTTP return code.
 The configuration allows to define a range of HTTP return codes and take an action once a threshold is reached.